 - Receipts for expenses incurred must be provided in order to draw down a bursary.
-Only receipts relating to expenses for course fees, training materials, travel, subsistence and accommodation are eligible.
+Only receipts relating to expenses for course fees, travel and accommodation are eligible.
 See payments for further details.

 - All successful applicants must provide a detailed written report on completion of training.

 - Incomplete applications will not be considered and will be returned to the applicant.
 Incorrect information may lead to delays in processing of applications.

 - Screen Training Ireland reserves the right to suspend or cancel the award where, in its view, a successful applicant is not meeting the required commitment for the training/work programme.
 Where necessary, award recipients will be required to provide information on their progress.